ethanjtang/caissa/README.md

 ## Dataset (.\create-train-val-puzzle-sets)

-I gathered the dataset for training Caissa from ][Lichess's open source puzzle database](https://database.lichess.org/#puzzles).
+I gathered the dataset for training Caissa from [Lichess's open source puzzle database](https://database.lichess.org/#puzzles).
 The provided files parse the CSV data into a single text file for training data, along with holding out a sample for validation.
 Additional functionality includes filtering all validation puzzle positions from the initial training data along with counting the number of positions + puzzles.

 ## Training (.\train-caissa)

 All code in the .\train-caissa directory (which was used to train Caissa [duh!]) was initially forked from Andrej Karpathy's nanoGPT repository.
 I did not change much of the code besides tweaking settings related to output directories and config settings.
 I also did not explore any advanced techniques beyond the initial LLM training such as fine-tuning or RAG.

-Additionally, I have included the file main_job.sh which I used to submit a supercompute job on ASU's Sol supercomputer to train Caissa.
+Additionally, I have included the file main_job.sh which I used to submit a job on ASU's Sol supercomputer for training Caissa.

 You can train your own model in reasonable time (or unreasonable time if you don't have a GPU) by running the commands in the .\train-caissa directory's README.